 Studies show that 62 percent of healthcare providers’ administration costs are spent on billing and insurance-related activities.
 If collection rates were higher, this number would not be as concerning.
-However, with 36 percent of hospitals reporting $10 million of bad debt in 2018, providers are looking for more efficient methods of recovering unpaid bills.
+However, with 36 percent of hospitals reporting $10 million of bad debt in 2018, providers are looking for more efficient methods of recovering patient collections.
 Outsourcing certain administrative duties to third-party vendors may help lower these costs and improve collection rates.

-Benefits of Using a Third-Party Billing System
+Benefits of Using a Third-Party Vendor for Patient Collections

 Practitioners do not have time to create these systems, and nor should they.
 The focus of a healthcare provider and its staff should be on treatment and customer service.
 A study conducted by Public Agenda in 2017 revealed that only 23 percent of adults received information on payment options and costs from their healthcare provider.
 Although staff members are encouraged to discuss all aspects of care with consumers, enlisting a third-party vendor to inform each patient of his or her payment options takes the burden off of busy employees.